 Don’t confuse TeamLab Borderless with TeamLab Planets

 TeamLab has another exhibition called TeamLab Planets, located in Toyosu.
 Although I haven’t been, I gathered that the Planets exhibition is a lot smaller.
 For those with limited time in Tokyo, perhaps Planets is a better option for a visit.
 At Planets, there is also a water element to the show, something not featured at Borderless.
-Swimming with light koi in a pond room?
-I got to check that out next time.
+Read this article for a comparison between TeamLab Borderless versus TeamLab Planets.

 Buy ticket ahead of time